 If you're visiting Slovenia as part of a longer trip, there are a number of nearby countries which are great options to visit alongside Slovenia.
 There are easy train connections from Slovenia to Northern Italy, where you can visit the famous floating city of Venice, romantic Verona or the impressive Dolomites.
 The beautiful Renaissance city of Florence is also easily accessible, and makes the perfect stopover on the way to Rome.

-From Piran, you can also head down the coast to explore coastal Croatia.
+From Piran, you can also head south to explore coastal Croatia.
 The relatively quiet area of Istria makes a great introduction to this stunning country, while the Dalmatian islands each have their own character.
 Be sure to visit the wonderful city state of Dubrovnik and, if you have the time, do a day trip to Mostar, a beautiful city in Bosnia and Herzegovina.